 - Algorithms (sorting data, searching data and finding the shortest route)

 During the course students will be required to code a system for real users.
 They demonstrate this through a project (20% of the A level), which can be written in any appropriate high-level language.
-The majority of the assessment is based on two 150 minute exams on computing theory and computational thinking.
+The majority of the assessment is based on two 150 minute exams covering computing theory and computational thinking.